yangyaczz/snspeedrun/README.md

 ## Checkpoint 1: 🥩 Staking 💵

-You'll need to track individual `balances` using a LegacyMap:
+You'll need to track individual `balances` using a Map:

 ```cairo
 #[storage]